polarhive/videos/README.md

 - [I also upload on YouTube but don't want to bring people into centralized silos](https://polarhive.ml/blog/fedi-first)

 ## Why not write it in the description box itself?
-1. I want to bring people away from YouTube and into privacy friendly, decentralized alternatives like Fedi and LBRY and eventually self host without losing any of my followers.
-Both protocols allow for decentralized hosting your own terms.
+1. I want to bring people away from YouTube and into privacy friendly, decentralized alternatives like the fediverse, LBRY and eventually self host my own PeerTube.
+Both protocols allow for decentralized hosting.
-2. It's easier to manage it in one place like this repo than updating one at a time.
+2. It's easier to manage it in one place like this repo than updating one video at a time.
 3. YouTube tracks outbound links in the desciption.
-4. Helps me learn Git :P
+4. Helps me learn Git

 ---
 ## #FediFirst - Upload on Fedi/LBRY a week before you post to YouTube